-CEAC grew out of an agreement between the Hamburg and the Tianjin Bar Associations, in 2004.
-The agreement led to a fringe event at an IBA annual conference in Singapore three years later, where the idea for CEAC was born.
+CEAC grew out of an agreement between the Hamburg and the Tianjin Bar Associations signed in 2004.
+That agreement spurred a fringe event at an IBA annual conference, in Singapore, around 2007.
+During that, the idea for CEAC was born.

-As to the city itself, it’s somewhere the Chinese feel comfortable.
-More than 400 Chinese businesses have offices in Hamburg.
-Most are there because of shipping.
+As to the city itself, Hamburg is somewhere in Europe where the Chinese feel comfortable.
+More than 400 Chinese businesses have offices there – mostly as a result of shipping.

 Who runs it?

 Its sole shareholder (though it’s not really a backer) is the Chinese European Legal Association (CELA), a non-profit entity.
 As well as supporting the centre, CELA organises meetings and workshops to try to stimulate legal exchange between China and Europe.
 It has also started a youth wing: Young CEAC.